-This group of modules comprises functionalities for the determination of temeprature fields, contact analysis, and linear and nonlinear static analysis as well as buckling.
+Thermomechanics comprises functionalities for the determination of temperature fields, contact analysis, linear and nonlinear static analysis as well as buckling.

 The analysis of linear and nonlinear, steady-state and transient heat transfer analysis is supported.
 Heat conductivity, heat capacity, and heat convection with radiation can be used accordingly.
 Previously calculated temperature fields can be directly used in subsequent static analysis.

 The linear buckling analysis is a classical method to study shell and beam structures.
 It can be used also after a nonlinear static analysis in order to detect additional bifurcation points.